1999 - 2019

 Spiderflower moved on to a period of working in remote and wild landscapes.

-Snowdonia and Barbados played key roles, and by travelling the road, working quietly - with more focus on stillness, listening and direct contact with the land for sustained periods of time - something else was cooking within that process.
+Snowdonia and Barbados played key roles, and by travelling the road, working quietly - with more focus on stillness, listening and direct contact with the land for sustained periods of time - something else was developing within that process.

 I have often said the work knows itself.
 There seems to be an underlying intelligence where it knows its direction - and arrives where it needs to be.
 So much of Spiderflower's journey has been about listening and following, it has been a great teacher around co-creativity and working in partnership - in a way that is more than about people alone.